 Three powerful questions to ask when beginning something is frightening to the point of paralyzing you:

-- If I weren’t attached to how this turns out, how soon could I begin and how much fun can I have?
+- If I weren’t attached to how this turns out, how soon could I begin and how much fun could I have?

 - Am I scared or am I excited?
 Lots of times you’re really excited but think you’re scared.
 And you use fear to stop you.
 Asking “Am I really scared or am I also excited?” helps you realize that when you start something from that excited happy feeling, that’s when beginnings can be the most fun.
 Remember Nike’s saying?
 Just do it!